JetBrains/intellij-scala-bundle/README.md

   $ sbt run
 ```

-The bundle stores all its settings and caches inside the `data` subdirectory (except for Ivy and Maven repositories, which are system-wide).

-You can update / install IDEA plugins via IDEA / Settings / Plugins.

-It should be possible to include more example projects in the bundle.
+It's possible to include more example projects in the bundle.

 Distributors of the bundle must display the text of [bundle agreement](src/main/resources/BundleAgreement.html) (or link to that text) on download page.

 Please note that this bundle is not supposed to replace the usual way people download, install, configure and update each of those components.
 The main goal of the bundle is to provide a bootstrap distribution for educational purposes ([more on intended use cases](https://youtrack.jetbrains.com/issue/SCL-11406)).

-This bundle doesn't include Git, consider [installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) separately, if needed.